 - 7 The Bottom Line

-US embassy in Islamabad and consulate in Karachi receive non-immigrant visa applications from Pakistani applicants.
-The people of Khyber Pakhtunkhwa, Punjab and FATA should submit their applications to the embassy in Islamabad while people of Sindh and Balochistan should reach consulate general of the United States in Karachi.
+US embassy in Islamabad and consulate general in Karachi receive non-immigrant visa applications from Pakistani applicants.
+The people of Khyber Pakhtunkhwa, Punjab, and FATA should submit their applications to the embassy in Islamabad while the people of Sindh and Balochistan should reach consulate general in Karachi.

-The very basic requirements for a US visa are the following:
+Basic requirements for a US visa in Pakistan:

 - A passport, valid for 6 months

 - Appointment letter (Printed)

 The above are required documents in order to apply for a US visa in Karachi (As I got visa in Karachi).